Psychology 1A: Biological and Cognitive PSYCH1001

 ■ Discuss and evaluate the methodological bases for psychological research.

-■ Explain the nature of current debates in Psychology as a field.
+■ Explain the nature of current and historical issues in Psychology as a field.

-■ Practice and understand data wrangling and visualisation with real, large data in a practical context.
+■ Practice and understand data wrangling and visualisation with real, large data in a practical context using the programming language R.

 ■ Report empirical work adopting professional standards.